“In order to comprehend the beauty of a Japanese garden, it is important to understand – or at least to learn to understand – the beauty of stones”

 ‘Verily, even plants and trees, rocks and stones, all shall enter into Nirvana’ – Lafcadio Hearn – In a Japanese Garden.
 1892

-The Lafcadio Hearn Japanese Garden is a project of Tramore Development Trust
+The Lafcadio Hearn Japanese Gardens is a project of Tramore Development Trust